 Botox should only ever be performed by a trained medical professional and independent prescriber, such as Rebecca Taylor (Registered Nurse).
 Not many people are aware that Botox is a prescription-only medication, so unqualified hands should never perform it for fear of impaired safety and results.

 If you’re considering Botox in Suffolk, always seek a trusted professional such as Rebecca Taylor at Rebecca Taylor Aesthetics.
-If you’d like to find out more, simply book your consultation on our contact page or call 01638 664782
+If you’d like to find out more, simply book your consultation on our contact page, call 01638 664782 or book online.